DANGUECO/AusElectricityWaterPriceComparator/README.md

 PyCharm • Python • Command Prompt • AI Agent • Streamlit

 # Tutorial: if you want to run it and change the code to your liking:

+Run it locally (2 min)
+Windows (PowerShell)

-Open the project folder
+Open the project folder → type powershell in the address bar → Enter

-Go to: C:\Users\User\Desktop\water-price-app

-Click the address bar, type cmd, press Enter these commands (opens Command Prompt in this folder)
+Create + activate venv

+python -m venv .venv
+.\.venv\Scripts\Activate.ps1

+If you see “running scripts is disabled”, run this once per session:

-1. Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass (bypasses to allow scripting on cmd)
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass .\.venv\Scripts\Activate.ps1

-2. .venv\Scripts\activate (activates virtual environment)
+Install deps

+pip install -r requirements.txt
+# (or) pip install streamlit altair pandas

+Run the app

-3. streamlit run streamlit_app.py (activates local host)
+streamlit run streamlit_app.py

-4. Note: if you want the virtual environment to stop running type Ctrl+C
+Stop = Ctrl+C. Deactivate venv = deactivate.

 Then the app should run :) !